Rafael-BL/lttng-dynamic-instrumentation/README.md

 2. Removing dynamic tracepoints
 3. Disabling dynamic tracepoints
 4. Probe instrumentation
+5. Detaching and reattaching to the same process.
+Dyninst doesn't keep any mapping of the memory address used in previous attach.
+So reattaching and writing to tracee address space will overwrite previously copied data.

 #Known bugs
 1. Trigerring tracepoint if the session has not started.

 #TODO
+1. Add probe instrumenation (easy)

 #How it is done?